 "Me?
 I'm not the Slayer, you are.
 I gave up that job.
 Well, I had no choice.
-What was I suppose to do, slay myself?"
+What was I supposed to do, slay myself?"

 "That would have been interesting," Bruce chuckled.

-Buffy turned her attention to Antonio, "Is this you revenge?"
+Buffy turned her attention to Antonio, "Is this your revenge?"